 Students who are awarded a scholarship from a source other than Georgia College should contact the Scholarship Coordinator in the Financial Aid Office for further information.
-Generally, private scholarships greater than $1000 are evenly divided between fall and spring semesters, while awards $1000 or less are applied in full to one semester, unless this conflicts with the scholarship donor's stipulations or federal aid regulations.
+Generally, private scholarships $1000 or greater are evenly divided between fall and spring semesters, while awards less than $1000 are applied in full to one semester, unless this conflicts with the scholarship donor's stipulations or federal aid regulations.

 Scholarship checks should be made payable to Georgia College and mailed to: Georgia College Office of Financial Aid, 231 West Hancock Street, Campus Box 30, Milledgeville, GA, 31061.
 For more information contact the Financial Aid Office at 478-445-5149, or e-mail your questions to firstname.lastname@example.org.